EstebanM-M/AI-Projects-/learning-labs/2-Introduction-to-Neural-Networks-and-PyTorch/README.md

 # Introduction to Neural Networks and PyTorch

-Labs in this folder are from the introductory module on neural networks using PyTorch.
-The course covers perceptrons, feedforward networks, backpropagation, and training basic models using the PyTorch framework.
+This folder includes labs from the introductory course on neural networks using PyTorch.
+It covers the basics of deep learning, forward and backward propagation, gradient descent, and model implementation with PyTorch tensors and modules.